Fundamentals-of-Computer-Science/FunCS/content/Chapter 1.1 - Booleans.md

 ---

 In programming we deal with many types of data to represent complex models, compute equations, and even to provide an efficient user interface.
-However, from a computer's perspective, this will often be broken down into simpler problems.
+However, from a computer's perspective, this is usually broken down into simpler problems and types.
 And in this case we are here to discuss the simplest type in this course: *booleans*.
 In this chapter we will:
 1. *Define* booleans, once again,
 2. Formally describe the *behavior* of boolean operators,